mattbegent/Umbraco.Community.SkrivLet/README.md

 ## Styling

-Begewrite comes with some basic default clean styling, however it's easy to override these styles if you wish.
+SkrivLet comes with some basic default clean styling, however it's easy to override these styles if you wish.

-Each Begewrite element has classes applied to them with a prefix of `bw`.
+Each SkrivLet element has classes applied to them with a prefix of `bw`.

 Here are the CSS variables used and their defaults: